studygyaan/how-to-integrate-ajax-with-django-applications/README.md

 5. Run the Application - `python3 manage.py runserver`
 6. Go to - http://localhost:8000/simpleajax/

-We already have data in database SQLite
+We already have data in database SQLite.
 If you put `huzaif` in username field it will give message 'User name Already Exists'